-Employee productivity is tied directly to how satisfied employees are with their jobs.
-Great customer service is a result of satisfied, productive employees.
-Your employees are the front line of your business.
-So, doesn’t it make sense to make sure their satisfaction is taken into account?
+Employee productivity relates directly to how satisfied employees are with their jobs.
+Improved customer service comes from satisfied, productive employees.
+Your employees are the frontline of your business.
+So, doesn’t it make sense to make sure they love their jobs?
+Here’s how.

-It’s easy to say that every minimum wage, part-time worker is easily expendable, but this philosophy precludes that customer and employee satisfaction are easily expendable too.
-Most people wouldn’t argue that customer satisfaction is highly important, but the link between employee satisfaction and employee productivity is often overlooked.
-Granted, this doesn’t mean that you need to provide your employees with monthly trips to the spa or fly them to Europe (Although, undoubtedly, you’d receive no complaints!).
-Just legitimately understand that your employees are actual people and not automatons.
-Realize that an employee’s personal life sometimes crashes into work and some things, such as occasionally being late and taking sick days, are unavoidable.
+It’s easy to say that every minimum wage, part-time worker is easily expendable, but this outlook precludes that customer and employee satisfaction are easily expendable too.
+Most people wouldn’t argue that CSAT is unimportant, but the link between employee satisfaction and employee productivity is often overlooked.
+Granted, focusing on the happiness of your team doesn’t need to be costly.
+It doesn’t mean that you need to provide your staff with monthly trips to the spa or fly them to Europe (although, undoubtedly, you’d receive no complaints!).
+Just genuinely understand that your employees are actual people and not automatons.
+Realize that an employee’s personal life sometimes crashes into work and that some things, such as occasionally being late and taking sick days, are unavoidable.

 Try scheduling employees for shifts that are actually plausible for them to work.
 For example, try to avoid scheduling an employee for opening and closing shifts back to back.
-As a retail veteran, I promise that this really sucks!
-As a minimum wage, part-time worker, one of the biggest issues I had was ensuring my customers were being taken care of.
+As a retail veteran, I promise that working “clopens” really sucks!
+(And in some areas, it’s actually illegal.)
+As a minimum wage, part-time worker, I struggled to take care of customers.
 Why was this so difficult?
-I was often the only employee in my department and my job required me to make sure my department was stocked and ready on a deadline.
-Otherwise, I faced being written up.
-Regardless of how skilled an employee may be at “multi-tasking”, being one of only two employees managing an entire store would be stressful for anyone.
+I was often the only employee in my department.
+On top of that, my job required me to stock the shelves on a deadline.
+Otherwise, I faced a written warning.
+Regardless of how skilled one may be at “multi-tasking”, managing an entire store would be stressful for any part-time worker.

 But, as a manager, you’re in luck!
-There is any easy remedy for this employee satisfaction – and, as a result, employee productivity – problem: Staff enough employees at appropriate times.
+There is any easy remedy for this employee satisfaction – and, as a result, employee productivity – problem: staff enough employees at appropriate times.
 TimeForge even has tools to help you do this.
-Setting minimum and maximum hours for each employee, as well as using the AutoScheduler and templates configured to avoid those back-to-back open and close shifts will keep your employees happy.
+Setting minimum and maximum hours for each employee, as well as using the AutoScheduler and templates configured to avoid those clopening shifts will keep your employees happy.
 Happy employees are more productive and make your customers’ experiences more enjoyable.